-Shares means participating shares in the Company and includes, where the context so permits or requires, the Shares in a Fund.
-Shareholders means holders of Shares, and each a "Shareholder".
-Standard & Poor's means Standard & Poor's Ratings Services.
-Stock Connect means (i) Shanghai-Hong Kong Stock Connect, the mutual market access program through which foreign investors can deal in select China A Shares listed on the Shanghai Stock Exchang (SSE) through the Stock Exchange of Hong Kong (SEHK) and (ii the Shenzhen-Hong Kong Stock Connect, the mutual market access program through which foreign investors can deal in select China A Shares listed on the Shenzhen Stock Exchang (SZSE) through the SEHK,.
-Taxable Irish Person means any person, other than: (i) a Foreign Person; (ii) an intermediary, including a nominee, for a Foreign Person; (iii) a qualifying management company within the meaning of section 739B TCA; (iv) a specified company within the meaning of section 734 TCA; (v) an investment undertaking within the meaning of section 739(B) of the TCA; (vi) an investment limited partnership within the meaning of section 739J of the TCA; (vii) an exempt approved scheme or a retirement annuity contract or trust scheme within the provisions of sections 774, 784 or 785 TCA; (viii) a company carrying on life business within the meaning of section 706 TCA; (ix) a special investment scheme within the meaning of section 737 TCA; (x) a unit trust to which section 731(5)(a) TCA applies;
+means Standard & Poor's Ratings Services.

+means (i) Shanghai-Hong Kong Stock Connect, the mutual market access program through which foreign investors can deal in select China A Shares listed on the Shanghai Stock Exchange (SSE) through the Stock Exchange of Hong Kong (SEHK) and (ii) the Shenzhen-Hong Kong Stock Connect, the mutual market access program through which foreign investors can deal in select China A Shares listed on the Shenzhen Stock Exchange (SZSE) through the SEHK,.

+means any person, other than:

+- (i) a Foreign Person; - (ii) an intermediary, including a nominee, for a Foreign Person; - (iii) a qualifying management company within the meaning of section 739B TCA; - (iv) a specified company within the meaning of section 734 TCA; - (v) an investment undertaking within the meaning of section 739(B) of the TCA; - (vi) an investment limited partnership within the meaning of section 739J of the TCA; - (vii) an exempt approved scheme or a retirement annuity contract or trust scheme within the provisions of sections 774, 784 or 785 TCA;